ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 1. Allows to find a unique solution to the OLS problem.
 2. It penalizes at a higher rate larger than smaller residuals.

-The OLS estimatino fits the *best* line through the points in the scatter plot.
-We can see the result below and then proceed to discuss the estimation technique (how to mathematically get the $betas$).
+The OLS estimation fits the *best* line through the points in the scatter plot.
+Where *best* is defined as minimizins the squared residuals constrained on the prediction being a straight line.
+We can see the result below and then proceed to discuss the mathematical estimation technique in more detail.

 ```stata
 *==============================================================================*